-The recruitment and selection process for artists/tutors/project leaders and volunteers who work with children, young people and vulnerable adults will include:
+The recruitment and selection process for Play to the Crowd staff, freelancers and volunteers who specifically work with children, young people and vulnerable adults will include:

-- an interview to explore the applicant's experience of working or contact with children (the interviewer should also have sound experience of working with children); - acquiring at least two references from a reputable person who has recent experience of the applicant's work with children, young people and/or vulnerable adults and can comment on their general character and relationships with others; - seeing an appropriate form of photo identification, such as a driving licence or passport, to ensure that the applicant is not assuming a false identity.
+- exploring their experience of working or contact with children, young people and/or vulnerable adults through application form and interview questions; - ensuring existing Play to the Crowd staff reading applications and conducting interviews themselves have sound experience of working with children, young people and/or vulnerable adults: - acquiring at least two references from a reputable person who has recent experience of the applicant's work with children, young people and/or vulnerable adults and can comment on their general character and relationships with others; - undertaking an Enhanced DBS Check and successfully gaining a certificate.

-All the above should occur even if a person is transferring from tasks not involving contact with children to those which do involve working with children.
+All of the above should occur even if a person is transferring from tasks not involving contact with children, young people and/or vulnerable adults to those which do involve working with these groups.

-Senior Management Team (SMT) of Play to the Crowd are responsible for ensuring that all working with and for the organisation are aware of this policy and that it is implemented in accordance with the information and guidelines set out within it.
-SMT must also ensure that any external partners including contractors, agents, hirers or others who engage on Play to the Crowd business and/or work/come into contact with children, young people and vulnerable adults will understand and comply with this policy.
+The Senior Management Team (SMT) of Play to the Crowd are responsible for ensuring that all working with and for the organisation are aware of this policy and that it is implemented in accordance with the information and guidelines set out within it.